jonathanmcchesney/DeFog/README.md

 I decided to take iPokeMon and Xonotic through to the next stage, cloud and edge server deployments:

+I have server instances running for iPokeMon and Xonotic, using Amazon Web Services:

 iPokeMon AWS cloud server EC2 instance:
 ```
 54.229.126.87